-Below is a comprehensive list of vechile techology, equipment and resources that can be used by Concrete Ontario members to assist in improving on-road awareness and blind spot reduction.
+Below is a comprehensive list of vehicle technology, equipment and resources that can be used by Blind Spot Awareness Project members to assist in improving on-road awareness and blind spot reduction.

 URL's posted are external or pointers to information created and maintained by other public and private organizations.
 These links and pointers are provided for the user's convenience.
-Concrete Ontario does not control or guarantee the accuracy, relevance, timeliness or completeness of this outside information.
-The inclusion of links or pointers to particular items is not intended to reflect their importance, nor is it intended as an endorsement by Concrete Ontario of any views expressed or products or services offered on these outside sites or the organizations sponsoring the sites.
-Concrete Ontario does not endorse individual vendors, products or services.
-Therefore, any reference herein to any vendor, product or services by trade name, trademark, manufacturer or otherwise, does not constitute or imply the endorsement, recommendation or approval of Concrete Ontario.
+The Association Members of the Blind Spot Awareness Project do not control or guarantee the accuracy, relevance, timeliness or completeness of this outside information.
+The inclusion of links or pointers to particular items is not intended to reflect their importance, nor is it intended as an endorsement by the Association Members of the Blind Spot Awareness Project of any views expressed or products or services offered on these outside sites or the organizations sponsoring the sites.
+The supporting associations do not endorse individual vendors, products or services.
+Therefore, any reference herein to any vendor, product or services by trade name, trademark, manufacturer or otherwise, does not constitute or imply the endorsement, recommendation or approval of the partner associations of the Blind Spot Awareness Project.